Tier II - Emergency and Hazardous Chemical Inventory FAQs

 What steps must be taken to ensure my email containing a Tier II form is recognized as a formal document?

+If you use the Tier II Manager platform to submit your report, you do not need to email the report.
+If you use the Tier2 Submit platform, you will need to email your submittal to CT DEEP.
 To ensure your email is recognized as a formal document and not spam, the email subject line should reflect the following wording "(Name of your facility), Tier II."
-All emails must be directed to firstname.lastname@example.org.
+All emails must be directed to DEEP.CTEPCRA@ct.gov.

 Definition of hazardous chemical under the OSHA regulations found at 29 CFR 1910.1200(c).